x

 • Cover the cost of all travel, meals, and accommodation expenses for mentors and fellows throughout the program.

 • Oversee all programming and logistics of the fellowship except the fellow site visits.
-While MFF funds the site visits, scheduling and logistics are the responsibility of the fellow and mentor.
+While MFF funds the site visits, scheduling, and logistics are the responsibility of the fellow and mentor.

 • MFF’s Program Team will work closely with program participants throughout their collaboration, acting as thought partners, coaches, and facilitators.